 6 of 8

-Will you earn back upfront costs?
+Will you earn back the upfront costs?

 7 of 8

 Before opting to remodel or sell, try to determine what return on investment you’ll see on either option.
-So says Brian Davis, who has bought, renovated, leased, managed and sold many homes and is director of education for SparkRental.com.
+So says Brian Davis, who has bought, renovated, leased, managed and sold many homes and is director of education for Spark Rental.

-Most home upgrades do not pay for themselves in the form of a higher eventual sale price, he adds.
+Most home upgrades do not pay for themselves in the form of a higher eventual sale price.
 Some renovations manage to recover 80 percent to 90 percent of their costs, while others barely cover half their expenses.

-An over-improved home won’t sell for as much in its location as it would in a neighborhood with comparable residences, says Kevin Lawton, a real estate agent at Yardville, New Jersey’s Coldwell Banker Schiavone & Associates.
+An over-improved home won’t sell for as much in its location as it would in a neighborhood with similar houses, says Kevin Lawton, a real estate agent at Coldwell Banker Schiavone & Associates in Yardville, New Jersey.